-Students with disabilities who require reasonable accommodations must be approved for services by providing appropriate and recent documentation to the Office of Disabled Student Services (DSS).
-This office is located in Craven Hall 4300, and can be contacted by phone at (760) 750-4905, or TTY (760) 750-4909.
-Students authorized by DSS to receive reasonable accommodations should meet with their instructor during office hours or, in order to ensure confidentiality, in a more private setting.
+Students with disabilities who require reasonable accommodations must be approved for services by providing appropriate and recent documentation to the Office of Disability Support Services (DSS).
+This office is located in Craven Hall 4200, and can be contacted by phone at (760) 750-4905, or TTY (760) 750-4909.
+The email isdss@csusm.edu.
+Students authorized by DSS to receive reasonable accommodations should meet with their instructor in a private setting.